 The country has many intriguing locations for expats, but these seven options stand out.

 1. Tirana – the capital city

-Tirana is one of Europe’s most enigmatic capitals, and one of its most up and coming markets.
-It’s a perfect urban setting for families, singles, retirees, and is Albania’s most LGBTQ-friendly city.
+Tirana is one of Europe’s most enigmatic capitals, and one of its most up-and-coming markets.
+It’s a perfect urban setting for families, singles, and retirees, and is Albania’s most LGBTQ-friendly city.

 Tirana is not only the heart of Albania’s urban landscape, but also the nation’s social, educational, medical, and economic epicentre.
 The city can be as fast-paced or as laid-back as you desire.

 With the singular exception of a beach, Tirana provides a bit of everything Albania offers.
 But even the beach is not a problem, the Adriatic coastline is only 30-minutes west.

 Tirana is well-connected and great for travellers.
 Albania’s main international airport lies just on Tirana’s outskirts, and the international bus station is conveniently located near the city centre.

 Tirana is the best option for families with nearly 10 international schools including Christian, Montessori, German, and French.

 These institutions carry US or EU accreditations such as the Association of Christian Schools International (ACSI), Middle States Association Commissions on Elementary and Secondary Schools (MSA-CESS), Council of International Schools (CoIS), and Quality Schools International (QSI).